 Third, P.A.
 103-0255, which is also effective on January 1, 2024, codifies a new section of the Department of Natural Resources (Conservation) Law of the Civil Administrative Code of Illinois.
-Specifically, Section 805-570 instructs the Agency to not use a "Conservation Opportunity Area" designation as a basis to deny or withhold any regulatory action, permitting, licensure, and funding under this Plan.
+Specifically, Section 805-570 instructs the Agency to not use a "Conservation Opportunity Area" designation as a basis to deny or withhold any regulatory action, permitting, licensure, orand funding under this Plan.
 As the Conservation Opportunity Area designation was only used in determining scoring for Traditional Community Solar project selection, the applicability of this new provision to the Long-Term Plan is limited.
 Updates have been made to Section 7.4.3. of this draft Plan that are consistent with this change in law.

 House Bill 3445 would also carry consequences for this Long-Term Plan through changes to the Public Schools category of the Illinois Shines program.
-HB 3445 was passed by both chambers of the Illinois General Assembly, and as of the publication of this draft Plan, still awaits action by the Governor.
+On August 16, 2023, Governor Pritzker issued an amendatory veto of HB 3445, which strikes from the bill the establishment of a new Article XXIII of the Public Utilities Act, but would maintain the changes to the Public Schools category.
+As of the filing of HB 3445 was passed by both chambers of the Illinois General Assembly, and as of the publication of this 2024draft Plan with the Commission, HB 3445, still awaits further action by the General Assembly.
+Governor.

 This is just an exemplary overview of recent legislative changes, and specific requirements are discussed in more detail through the Chapters ahead.
-As with prior Long-Term Plans, the following sections of this Chapter 2 provide an overview of specific legal requirements applicable to this Plan, with updates in content and new sections offered to reflect changes present in P.A.
+As with prior Long-Term Plans, the following sections of this Chapter 2 provide an overview of specific legal requirements applicable to this Plan. with updates in content and new sections offered to reflect changes present in P.A.
 102-0662.

-2.4.
-Long-Term Renewable Resources Procurement Plan
+Long-Term Renewable Resources Procurement Plan 2.4.

 As outlined above, Illinois law requires that the IPA develop a Long-Term Renewable Resources Procurement Plan to guide implementation of its renewable energy programs and procurements.
-This draft 2024 Long-Term Plan has been prepared and published pursuant to Section 1-75(c)(1)(A) of the IPA Act and Section 16-111.5(b)(5) of the PUA.
-In accordance with the provisions of the PUA, the Agency will revise this draft Plan following a 45-day public comment period and will file the 2024 Plan with the Commission for approval on or before October 20, 2023.
+Pursuant This draft 2024 Long Term Plan has been prepared and published pursuant to Section 1-75(c)(1)(A) of the IPA Act and Section 16-111.5(b)(5) of the PUA, the Agency published a draft 2024 Plan on August 15, 2023.- In accordance with the provisions of the PUA, the Agency revised that will revise this draft Plan following a 45-day public comment period and filed this will file the 2024 Long-Term Plan with the Commission for approval on or before October 20, 2023.